A large-$N$ tensor model with four supercharges: Introduction

 Melonic diagrams are precisely the subset of planar diagrams that dominates the large N limit of the Sachdev-Ye-Kitaev (SYK) model \cite{MaldacenaStanford,ROSsyk,GrossRoss,POL}.
 Remarkably, sometimes it is possible to sum them exactly by means of self-consistency relations: the Dyson-Schwinger equation (DSE) for the 2-point (2pt) function and for the 3-point (3pt) function.

 In this paper we study a supersymmetric theory of chiral and anti-chiral fields, transforming in the fundamental representation of the global symmetry group $\mathcal{G}=O(N)^3$.
 The index structure of this theory is identical to that of a bosonic model in a non-supersymmetric theory.
 As a consequence, the formal proof of melonic dominance still holds when applied to super-diagrams.\\ In section~\ref{N=1} we provide a partial review of a similar model with two supercharges, which has been first studied in \cite{POP1}.
 We use this model as a warm up exercise.
 In section~\ref{N=2} we generalize the model to $4$ supercharges, equivalent to $\mathcal N=2$ supersymmetry in three dimensions.
+This model was first mentioned in \cite{Klebanov:2016xxf} and then studied further in \cite{POP1}.
 We compute the dimension of the chiral superfield $\Delta_\Phi$ and investigate the spectrum of all bilinear operators (scalar and spin-$\ell$), transforming in the $10$ possible irreducible representation (irreps) of $(v,v,v) \otimes (v,v,v)$, where $v$ is the fundamental representation of $O(N)$.
 The technical details of the calculations are very similar to those of section~\ref{N=1}, but the extended supersymmetry gives us a better control on the results.
-As an example, we checked the existence of conserved multiplets associated to the stress tensor and the global symmetry current, with che correct spin and irrep.
+As an example, we checked the existence of conserved multiplets associated to the stress tensor and the global symmetry current, with the correct spin and irrep.
 Moreover, we compared with existing results for $3-\varepsilon$ dimensions and find perfect agreement.
 In this regime we are also able to check multiplet recombination phenomena.

 Finally, we explored the large spin behaviour of bilinear operators and compared with the expected behaviour of double-trace operators in a conformal field theory (CFT) \cite{Komargodski:2012ek,Fitzpatrick:2012yx,Alday:2016njk,Alday:2016jfr,Caron-Huot:2017vep}.
 We find that the Regge trajectories of three irreps have dimension $\Delta=2\Delta_\Phi +\ell +2n +\gamma(\ell)$, with $\gamma(\ell)$ is a non vanishing function of the spin $\ell$, even in the infinite $N$ limit.
 It is worth noticing that this behaviour is different from what observed in vector models, where all double trace operators have dimension exactly equal to $ \ell+d-2$ at infinite $N$.\\ In this respect, tensor models offer an interesting opportunity to study non-trivial, exact, Regge trajectories. \\